BDC Hamburger Icon

 Single and Multilevel Automated Attendants

-An auto attendant automatically answers calls to your business, plays a greeting, and directs the caller to the person or department they are trying to reach.
+An auto attendant answers calls to your business, plays a greeting and directs the caller to the person or department they are trying to reach automatically.
 Advanced systems may offer multilevel auto attendants, which offer more extensive options, including transferring the caller to another auto attendant or IVR system.
-[Read related article: 5 Reasons You Should Consider Using a Virtual Receptionist]

 On-hold Music

 You can choose the music callers hear while they wait on hold.
-Most vendors offer prerecorded tracks; others let you upload a custom music playlist, which may include messages for callers.
+Most vendors offer prerecorded tracks while others let you upload a custom music playlist, which may include messages for callers.

 Paging

-You can use your phone to send a message to everyone.
-This is similar to a traditional intercom system.
-Also, certain services can connect your VoIP system to a physical paging system.
+You can use your phone to send messages to everyone, similar to a traditional intercom system.
+Certain services can also connect your VoIP system to a physical paging system.

 Presence